Conserving Our Wilderness

 Hudson Bay

 Hudson Bay is losing ice faster than any other part of the Arctic.
 That doesn’t just make it harder for polar bears to hunt.
-It also means there are more ships in Canada’s great inland sea.
+It also means there will be more ships in Canada’s great inland sea.
 Federal protection could help ensure the survival of belugas, polar bears, sea birds and other species which are under increasing pressure from the changes in the Arctic.

 Read More